-Make sure the liftgate is closed to prevent exhaust fumes from being drawn into the vehicle.
-If you must drive with the liftgate open, keep the vents open so outside air comes into the vehicle.
+Make sure that the liftgate door and/or window are closed to prevent exhaust fumes from being drawn into the vehicle.
+This will also prevent passengers and cargo from falling out.
+If you must drive with the liftgate door or window open, keep the vents open so outside air comes into the vehicle.